Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/control/sm/index.rst

    The saturation model is specified as a current map (current as a function of the flux linkage).
 Optionally, to be used only in control systems, a flux map (flux linkage as a function of the current) can be provided.
-For convenience, this class also provides the incremental inductance matrix and its inverse, which can be used in control systems and optimal reference generation.
+For convenience, this class also provides the incremental inductance matrix, which can be used in control and optimal reference generation.

    :param n_p: Number of pole pairs.
    :type n_p: int
    :param R_s: Stator resistance (Ω).
    :type R_s: float
    :param i_s_dq_fcn: Stator current (A) as a function of the stator flux linkage (Vs).
-This function
-                      should be differentiable, if inverse incremental inductances are used.
-Needed in the system model and in some control methods.
+Needed in the
+                      system model and in some control methods.
    :type i_s_dq_fcn: Callable[[complex], complex], optional
    :param psi_s_dq_fcn: Stator flux linkage (Vs) as a function of the stator current (A).
 This function
                         should be differentiable, if incremental inductances are used.
-Needed only for some control methods, not in the system model.
+Needed only for control methods and optimal reference loci, not used in the system model.
    :type psi_s_dq_fcn: Callable[[complex], complex], optional
-   :param kind: Machine type, defaults to "pm".
-Allowed values are "pm" (permanent magnet) and
-                "rel" (reluctance).
-   :type kind: str, optional
-   :param max_iter: Maximum number of iterations, defaults to None.
-Value around 20 typically
-                    suffices.
-Note that the iterative method is intended for development purposes.
+   :param use_iterative_current: If `i_s_dq_fcn` is not provided, the current is computed iteratively from the
+                                 flux map using a root-finding algorithm.
+This is less efficient, but may be convenient to parametrize some control methods if only the flux map is available.
+Defaults to `False`.
-   :type max_iter: int, optional
+   :type use_iterative_current: bool, optional

-   .. rubric:: Notes

-   The class allows providing either `i_s_dq_fcn` or `psi_s_dq_fcn`.
-If only one of them is provided and `max_iter` is given, the other one is computed iteratively.
-   This feature is intended for development purposes.
-It can be used in control systems, but iteration increases the simulations time and may not be computationally practical in real-time control.